The Gap Between Compliance and Real Safety Performance

 It looks like leaders who are present, engaged, and credible.
 It looks like supervisors who do more than enforce rules—they coach, observe, correct, and reinforce expectations in real time.
 It looks like employees who understand hazards, raise concerns, and believe that reporting leads to action.

 Strong safety performance means hazards are identified early, investigations go beyond surface causes, and corrective actions are closed in ways that actually reduce recurrence.
 It means training is relevant and usable.
 It means the organization is not just collecting metrics, but using them to make better decisions.
+It means safety expectations are aligned with operational reality, not separated from it.

 Where organizations lose ground